mihaijoldis/wp-bulkify-worker/readme.txt

 == Installation ==

-1. Upload the plugin files to the `/wp-content/plugins/wp-bulkify-worker` directory
+1. Upload the plugin files to the `/wp-content/plugins/wpbulkify` directory
 2. Activate the plugin through the 'Plugins' screen in WordPress
-3. Use with the WPBulkify Plugin Worker browser Extension
+3. Use with the WPBulkify browser Extension

 == Frequently Asked Questions ==

-= What is WPBulkify Plugin Worker? =
+= What is WPBulkify? =

-WPBulkify Plugin Worker is a WordPress plugin that enables bulk installation and management of plugins through the WPBulkify browser extension.
+WPBulkify is a WordPress plugin that enables bulk installation and management of plugins through the WPBulkify browser extension.
 It provides the necessary backend functionality to handle multiple plugin installations efficiently.

 = Do I need the browser extension to use this plugin? =